The Ramblers (draft)

 When leaving, and before Croce gave an incisive answer, Rosie almost inaudibly whispers to her, “You did great.
 Italian politics are complicating our moral authority for the post-war settlement.”

-“Stop for a brief moment Billy and look to your left to see Palazzo Doria Pamphilj .
+“Stop for a brief moment Billy and look to your left to see Palazzo Doria Pamphilj.
 It is where Filippo Andrea VI Doria Pamphilj, the mayor of liberated Rome, and descendant of catholic royalty that includes Pope Innocent X resides,”

 Maria resumed, “We are approaching the center of Rome.
 Mussolini was headquartered in the building to our north, Palazzo Venezia, and in the center of the square is the Altar della Patria which is dedicated to the first king of united Italy, Victor Emmanuel II; it has Corinthian columns and a white marble facade.
-Do you regret the marriage now that you have Joyce, by all intents, as a wife?”
+Do you regret the marriage now that you have Ruth Ann, by all intents, as a wife?”

 She paused to admire the picturesque landscape.
 “The announcement of our victory tour led me idly to envisage exploring these sites with my mother.
 This pleasing experience, I believe, is providing considerably more freedom to think about the meaningfulness and cultural importance of the architecture, landscapes, and statues as monuments of life than I would have had in the pressing concerns of celebrity.”

-A streamlined and aerodynamic black 1939 Alpha Romeo 6C Berlinetta pulled alongside the ground floor exit onto the Piazza Colonna as Rosie, Benedetto, and Marlene stepped outside.
+A streamlined and aerodynamic black 1939 Alfa Romeo 6C Berlinetta pulled alongside the ground floor exit onto the Piazza Colonna as Rosie, Benedetto, and Marlene stepped outside.
 The sporty coupe’s passenger door welcomed them into its security as Benedetto directed the driver, “Take us to Lateran Palace.”

 Keenly invested in recent High Court sentencings at Forte Bravetta, Rosie spun determinatively in the shared backed seat to Benedetto pointedly asking,” Have there been any other important arrests since the execution of Pietro Koch?”